 Sugartown is a tiny town located in the state of Louisiana.
 With a population of 33 people and just one neighborhood, Sugartown is the 334th largest community in Louisiana.

-When you are in Sugartown, you'll notice that it is more blue-collar than most other communities in America.
-0.00% of Sugartown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Sugartown is generally considered to be a blue-collar town.
+0.00% of the Sugartown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sugartown is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Sugartown who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 Sugartown is an extremely ethnically-diverse town.
 The people who call Sugartown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sugartown residents report their race to be Native Hawaiian.
 Important ancestries of people in Sugartown include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.